SingleDreamer/JessicaNgOSProject/readme.txt

 add time on invalid?
 behacior after reading disk?

+timestamp only with m commands
+!!! update timestamp when access access counts as used?

 returns to end of original queue without degradong

 All I/O-queues are FCFS.